Dolomites Photography Workshop

 Ambitions & Goals

 This workshop is about your growth and your images.
 Many photo tours emphasize being at the right location at the right time — but then the instructors often focus on taking their own shots.
 Our philosophy is different.
-We’re there to guide you personally, whether that means:
+We’re there to guide you personally, including:

 With a small-group format (maximum six participants per instructor), you’ll receive close personal attention and one-to-one coaching every day.
 The aim is for every participant to return home with portfolio-worthy photographs and new confidence in their skills.